DatatracCorporation/BluetoothSerial/README.md

-# Bluetooth Serial Plugin for PhoneGap
+# Bluetooth Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.
-It was written for communicating between Android or iOS and an Arduino.
+It was originally written for communicating between Android or iOS and an Arduino.

+It can be used to communicate with Bluetooth barcode scanners in SPP mode.

-Android and Windows Phone use Classic Bluetooth.  iOS uses Bluetooth Low Energy.
+Android and Windows Phone use Classic Bluetooth.  iOS support has been disabled at this point.

+Under Android 12 (API 31), Android support targets the lowest permission profiles, so only the BLUETOOTH_CONNECT permission is used, meaning that this plugin no longer manages discoverability.

 ## Supported Platforms

 * Android
-* iOS with [RedBearLab](http://redbearlab.com) BLE hardware, [Adafruit Bluefruit LE](http://www.adafruit.com/products/1697), [Laird BL600](http://www.lairdtech.com/Products/Embedded-Wireless-Solutions/Bluetooth-Radio-Modules/BL600-Series/#.VBI7AS5dUzI), [BlueGiga](https://bluegiga.zendesk.com/entries/29185293--BGScript-spp-over-ble-AT-command-SPP-implementation-for-BLE), or [HC-02](http://www.hc01.com/productdetail?productid=20180314021)
 * Windows Phone 8
 * Browser (Testing only.
 See [comments](https://github.com/don/BluetoothSerial/blob/master/src/browser/bluetoothSerial.js).)